NehzUx/NewInML2022NeurIPS/README.md

 We plan to organize again NewInML at NeurIPS 2022!
 We are updating the website frequently.
 Stay tuned!
 If you have any question, please contact us by: contactnewinml@gmail.com

+# Mission

+With the booming research in artificial intelligence, the community is welcoming every day many newcomers.
+A lack of mentoring and inclusive environment becomes gradually significant.
+Our goal is to welcome new researchers in the community and provide them with some guidance to contribute to Machine Learning research fully and effectively.

 # Program

 This will be a whole day session.